 Cordaid in Democratic Republic of Congo

-Cordaid makes health care more accessible and improves the quality of care in 24 out 26 provinces.
-Our Results-Based Financing (RBF) approach, enables patients to have a say in the way they are treated and safeguards quality of and access to health care services in DR Congo.
+Cordaid makes health care more accessible and improves the quality of care in 26 Provinces of DR Congo.
+Our approach of Results-Based Financing (RBF) supports access to the care, allow patients to have a look at the way in which they are treated, and preserves qualities of care services

 Cordaid’s aim is to contribute to a stable and peaceful DR Congo.
 We set up legal clinics to strengthen community knowledge on the functioning of judicial, security and administrative institutions.

 7 youth centers set up for the prevention and fight against gender-based violence in academia;

 Adoption of a new PAN 1325.

 Cordaid gives girls and women a voice in a context where it is not usual for women to speak up for themselves.
 It boosts their confidence and allows them to plan their future, find work and gain independence.

 1331 households or 6655 people benefiting from unconditional Cash with multiple uses